 Menu

-A mineral found in underground rock deposits known as asbestos was once heavily used in the industrial world in many different occupational, military, commercial, and residential capacities.
-Asbestos is resistant to fire, electricity, and chemical corrosion, making it an instrumental material to build with.
+Mesothelioma is a rare cancer, even though it is the most common of cancers caused by exposure to asbestos.
+More than one silicate mineral is referred to collectively as asbestos.
+Asbestos is found in underground rock deposits and was once heavily used, and still is to a degree, in the industrial world for many different occupational, military, commercial, and residential capacities.
+Asbestos is resistant to fire, electricity, and chemical corrosion, making it an instrumental material to build with, which is great for construction but not so much for those working there.
 It’s largely found in insulation and heat-resistant products.

-After several years of mining, processing, distributing, and utilizing asbestos in a variety of construction capacities, researchers discovered its toxic properties.
-The mineral was then classified as a carcinogen (known to cause cancer) when employees and veterans that worked around it began developing mesothelioma and other cancers several years after prolonged asbestos exposure.
-Asbestos has been known to cause other noncancerous diseases as well, like asbestosis.
+After decades of mining, processing, distributing, and utilizing asbestos in a variety of construction capacities, researchers discovered its toxic properties.
+The mineral was then classified as a carcinogen (known to cause cancer) when employees and veterans who worked around it began developing mesothelioma and other cancers years after prolonged asbestos exposure.
+Asbestos exposure has been known to cause other noncancerous diseases as well, like asbestosis.

 This is an icon representing lung cancer.